-Frank Duchatelet – Commissioner, Federal Police, in charge of traffic post Reyers
+Frank Duchatelet – Superintendent, Federal Police, in charge of traffic post Reyers

 This is my first experience in this field.
 I hope to learn a lot, to be able to steal a lot with my eyes.
 To be able to speak to my network

-Gunther Van De Wiele – Procesmanager Police zone Schoten
+Gunther Van De Wiele – Advisor, Procesmanager, Local Police zone Schoten

 I designed games for personnel selection.
 Work situations were translated into game scenarios where candidates played these games and these games interpreted the game behavior and gave a score on competencies.
 For my police zone I have built a system in which administrative assignments are offered via an app.
 Above this app runs a management system and a communication system, which gives collaboration and the execution of action plans a new dimension.
 I chose ‘smart interactions’ because I have a background in both psychology and ICT, a fairly unique combination.
 So ‘smart interactions’ is a domain where two of my great passions come together.
 What particularly intrigues me is how technology influences human interaction.
 Especially in these days of social networks and AI.
 Like everyone at a Hackathon, I am looking for inspiration and new angles that will make me better at my job!

-Johan Van Moer – Commissioner VAN MOER Johan, Officer Operational Coordination and Support, CSD Halle-Vilvoorde
+Johan Van Moer – Superintendent, Officer Operational Coordination and Support, Federal police Halle-Vilvoorde

 I worked already in the following innovative projetcts that were implemented in my department: Digitalisation of all the work processes of the OCS-service by using O365-apps and our own police apps – Implementation of digitally tracking of cycling races (digital roadbook) – Digital reports of patrol schedules with immediate synchronisation tablet patrol to back office.
 I chose the challenge Smart Selection & Training because I am a huge believer of the use of innovative technologies.
 For me innovation is a way of living, not just changing to change, but looking for better ways of doing things and trying to implement new technologies in the process is the only way forward for our organisation.
 I have already taken a few steps myself in the research of these technologies and the possible advantages within training environments, but I am looking forward to finding out which solutions the teams will come up with!

-Nathalie Adam – Head of Talent acquisition – Department Recruitment and Selection – Federal Police
+Nathalie Adam – Advisor, Head of Talent acquisition – Department Recruitment and Selection – Federal Police

 I’ve been involved in creation of a new ATS-system (SaRa -Selection and Recruitment Administration = the online application of the integrated police in which the whole of selections will be integrated) and in optimization and modernization of the selection procedure for police officers.
 I’m taking up the challenge Smart Selection and Training, because for the Integrated Police it remains every year a challenge, despite the many recruitment initiatives, to achieve the proposed recruitment quotas and to find enough suitable and motivated candidates who are willing to perform a job as a police officer.
 We are looking for potential candidates who have the required competences to perform the job as a police officer.
 I am eager to discover new, innovative insights and ideas in order to enhance the recruitment, to find the right candidate for the right job and to prepare potential candidates for a job at the police